nbbaier/turso-dump/README.md

 # turso-dump

-Utilities for dumping and restoring Turso data, currently only works for a single database.
+Utility for dumping and restoring Turso data, currently only works for a single database of mine as an experiment.
 Intended to be a CLI eventually.